Ken Parsons: Education and early career

-Biography
+In 1992 he received the Ralph G. Nevins award from the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) for ‘significant accomplishments in the study of bioenvironmental engineering and its impact on human comfort and health.
+He gained a certificate in management from the Open University in 1993.

+Later career

-Ken Parsons is emeritus professor of environmental ergonomics at Loughborough University.
-He graduated in Ergonomics from Loughborough University in 1974 and obtained a post-graduate certificate in education in Mathematics with distinction from Hughes Hall, Cambridge University in 1975 and was awarded a PhD in human response to vibration in 1980 from the Institute of Sound and Vibration Research, Southampton University.
-He founded the Human Thermal Environments Laboratory at Loughborough University in 1981 and became head of the Department of Human Sciences in 1996, Dean of Science in 2003 and pro-vice chancellor for research from 2009 to 2012.
+Parsons became head of Loughborough's Department of Human Sciences in 1996, Dean of Science in 2003 and pro-vice chancellor for research from 2009 to 2012.
 He was chair of the United Kingdom Dean of Sciences from 2008 to 2010.
-The Human Thermal Environments Laboratory was awarded the President's Medal of the Ergonomics Society in 2001.

-In 1992 he received the Ralph G. Nevins award from the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) for ‘significant accomplishments in the study of bioenvironmental engineering and its impact on human comfort and health.

-He is fellow of the Inst.
-Of Ergonomics and Human Factors, the International Ergonomics Association and the Royal Society of Medicine.
+He is a fellow of the Institute of Ergonomics and Human Factors, the International Ergonomics Association and the Royal Society of Medicine.
 He is a registered European Ergonomist and has been an elected member of the council of the Ergonomics Society.
 He has been scientific advisor to the Defence Evaluation Research Agency and the Defence Clothing and Textile Agency and a member of the Defence Scientific Advisory Committee.
 He has been both secretary and chair of the thermal factors committee of the International Commission on Occupational Health (ICOH), chair of the CNRS advisory committee to the Laboratoire de Physiologie et Psychologie Environmentales in Strasbourg, France, and is a life member of the Indian Ergonomics Society.
-He is advisor to the World Health Organisation on heatwaves and a visiting professor to Chongqing University in China, where he has been appointed as a leading academic to the National Centre for International Research of Low Carbon and Green Buildings.
+He is advisor to the World Health Organization on heatwaves, and a visiting professor to Chongqing University in China, where he has been appointed to the National Centre for International Research of Low Carbon and Green Buildings.

 He is co-founder of the UK Indoor Environments Group and a founding member of the UK Clothing Group, the European Society for Protective Clothing, the Network for Comfort and Energy Use in Buildings and the thermal factors scientific committee of the ICOH.
-He is chair of ISO TC 159 SC5 ‘Ergonomics of the physical environments, chair of the British Standards Institution committee on the ergonomics of the physical environment and convener of CEN TC 122 WG11, which is the European standards committee concerned with the ergonomics of the physical environment.
+He is chair of ISO TC 159 SC5 ‘Ergonomics of the physical environments, chair of the British Standards Institution committee on the ergonomics of the physical environment and convener of CEN TC 122 WG11, the European standards committee concerned with the ergonomics of the physical environment.

-Positions held

-Emeritus professor of environmental ergonomics at Loughborough University.